Guide to a Perfect trip in Egypt!

-The earliest known tomb of the New Kingdom within the Valley of the Kings, is that of Tuthmoses I, who started to use the valley as a royal burial site.
+The earliest known tomb of the New Kingdom, within the Valley of the Kings, is that of Tuthmoses I, who started to use the valley as a royal burial site.
 It is located in a desolate part of the valley, which is supposed to add greater protection as it was small enough to be closely guarded.
-The good quality of the stones gave the ancient Egyptians the chance to cut many tombs close to each other.
+The superior stone quality gave the ancient Egyptians the chance to cut many tombs close to each other.

 Presently, there are several archaeological projects currently at work in the Valley of the Kings.

-Before the actual creation of the tombs is discussed, it is important that the tools, which the workers used, are examined, as well as the actual work crews.
+Before discussing the actual creation of the tombs, it is important to examine the tools the workers used, as well as the actual work crews.
 Though they are over three thousand years old, many of these tools have survived and in many cases are similar to tools used in construction today.

-The first of these tools are the mallet and chisel, a pair of which were discovered and are now in the Royal Ontario Museum, Canada.
-The mallet is made from acacia wood and is well used, the chisel also being well used and constructed of bronze.
-Though they were not found in either Deir El-Medina or the Valley of the Kings, they have been dated to the 18th-20th Dynasties and so it can be safely assumed that they are the same type of tool that the tomb makers would have used.
-Many different types of chisel were used during tomb construction, from pointed tips to flat, broad tips, depending on the type of cut required.
+The first of these tools is the mallet and chisel, a pair of which were discovered and are now in the Royal Ontario Museum, Canada.
+The mallet is made from acacia wood and it was often used, the chisel was also well used yet constructed of bronze.
+Though they were not found in either Deir El-Medina or the Valley of the Kings, they have been dated to the 18th-20th Dynasties and so we can e safely assume that they are the same type of tool that the tomb makers would have used.
+Many different types of chisels were used during tomb construction, from pointed tips to flat, broad tips, depending on the type of cut required.

-Boning rods were an integral part of ensuring that horizontal surfaces were kept as straight as possible.
-A set of these were found with the two items above, and are also in the Royal Ontario Museum, Canada.
-Two workers would hold the boning rods with one of them also holding an identical piece of wood in his other hand.
+Boning rods were an integral part of ensuring that horizontal surfaces were as straight as possible.
+A set of these was found with the two items above, and are also in the Royal Ontario Museum, Canada.
+Two workers would hold the boning rods.one of them also holding an identical piece of wood in his other hand.
 As he moves the piece of wood along the string, any protruding pieces of rock will be seen and can be cut away.

 Pounders were usually made from dolerite, though gneiss or granodiorite could also be used, and tended to be shaped between round and oval, varying in size and weight.
 Often showing signs of battering and chipping, they were generally used for less precise work.